sinbeg1997/dmlapp/README.md

 DML Planner App

-Description: This is the application used to look up information about dragons in the game dragon mania legend
+Description: This is the application used to look up information about dragons in the game dragon mania legend.

+Technology: JS, React, React Native

 Setup: Node (v10)